2017-2018 AND 2018-2019 FAFSA and WASFA Applications are available NOW!

 Skagit Valley College is an affordable alternative to four-year colleges, universities, and trade/vocational schools because we are one of 34 community and technical colleges in the Washington state system of higher education.
 When you compare our tuition and fees with those from other high priced schools, you will see that starting your education at Skagit Valley College definitely makes sense.

-To be eligible for financial aid you must . . .
+To be eligible for Federal financial aid you must . . .

 - Be a US citizen or eligible non-citizen